aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Work with Single ChartDataPoint of a ChartSeries

-Using ChartDataPoint you are able to customize the formatting of a single data point of the chart series.
+Using [ChartDataPoint](https://reference.aspose.com/words/java/com.aspose.words/chartdatapoint/) you are able to customize the formatting of a single data point of the chart series:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-charts-WorkWithSingleChartDataPointOfAChartSeries-WorkWithSingleChartDataPointOfAChartSeries.java" >}}